-I am currently writing longer form blog articles about increasing creativity and productivity.
+I have recently been writing longer form blog articles about increasing creativity and productivity.
 The overall aim is to promote mindfulness and build self-esteem.
 I have been involved with various creative pursuits to date.
-These include writing, cartooning, audio production, 3d modelling and digital art.
+These include writing, audio production, 3d modelling and digital art.

 Digital Painting and Projects